 Lexis, Westlaw, and Bloomberg Law Passwords

-Lexis, Westlaw, and Bloomberg Law are core legal research databases, so be sure to sign up for access!
-On August 22, activation codes will be distributed in the lounge area of Withers-Brown Hall, which is to the right as you exit the Law Library.
-After August 22, the codes will be available at the Reference Desk on the second floor of the library.
+Lexis, Westlaw, and Bloomberg Law are three core legal research databases, so be sure to sign up for access!
+On August 21 from 9 am to noon, activation codes will be available in the lounge area of Withers-Brown Hall.
+The lounge is to the right as you exit the Law Library.

-As a UVA law student, you’ll receive free access to resources like the New York Times, the Wall Street Journal, and CALI (a provider of interactive legal tutorials).
+As a UVA law student, you’ll receive free access to resources like the New York Times, the Wall Street Journal, the Washington Post, and CALI (which provides interactive legal tutorials).
 You can sign up for these and other law-school-only resources via LawWeb.
 From the LawWeb homepage, just click on the “Student Services” tab (shown below), and then select the resource you’d like to access.

 Not sure how to tackle your Legal Research & Writing assignment?
 The Law Library is here to help!
 Each section of LR&W has a dedicated librarian—or “Library Liaison”—to help students get comfortable with legal research methods.
-(Once classes start, LR&W students will receive more details about meeting with a Library Liaison.)
-For liaison contact info and additional research tips, check out this guide to legal research for law students.
+Once classes start, your LR&W instructor will provide more information about meeting with a Library Liaison.
+For additional research tips, check out this guide to legal research for law students.

 Guide to Student Services

 As your studies progress, we hope that you’ll find the Law Library to be a valuable partner in your academic efforts.
-You can learn more about the library’s offerings in our A to Z guide for students.
+You can learn more about the library’s offerings in our guide for students.
 And remember, if you have any questions, don’t hesitate to contact a staff member!